theovergrownnetwork/theovergrownnetwork/README.md

 [THE SILLIES!!](https://github.com/Garden-of-Meteors) + [FINN AKA MY TWIN!!](https://github.com/birdsofafeatherr) + NOEL!! (doesnt have a github!! lame!!)

 ![image](https://github.com/user-attachments/assets/d2093a95-adb2-403c-890e-ce89dcd1e49d)

-_''he said you'll never be okay (okay.), if you don't come to your senses, with you everything's the end of the world. melancholia can spread like a viruso i'm sure you got it from that stupid girl.''_

 _''you'll never be okay (hey.), i f you don't come to your senses, but I feel so defenseless, so alone. i thought he was right, when he said that he loved me! he's still thinking of me, from up there.''_